AlessandroDelSole/delsolevsix/docs/WorkingWithCodeSnippets.md

 You can write and share your own code snippets, and plug them into the Code's editor.
 To accomplish this, you first create a .json file based on the [proper JSON format](https://code.visualstudio.com/docs/customization/userdefinedsnippets).
 Once you have created one or more .json files, you can package your code snippets into a .vsix archive, which provides an automated way of installing, among the others, reusable code snippets.
 Actually, this is not the only way to share code snippets for Visual Studio Code because the way Code manages code snippets is very different from Visual Studio.
 More about these differences is discussed in the [Packaging snippets for Visual Studio Code](https://github.com/AlessandroDelSole/delsolevsix/blob/master/docs/PackagingSnippetsForCode.md) document.

 The DelSole.VSIX library provides APIs that make it easy to create .json files.
-At this time, you can package only one snippet into a .vsix archive.
+At this time, you can package only one .json file into a .vsix archive but remember that a .json file can contain multiple snippets.

 ## The `DelSole.VSIX.SnippetTools` namespace